CZ-NIC/knot/doc/reference.rst

 higher response rate processing over TCP.
 However, in the case of time-consuming requests (e.g. zone transfers of a TLD zone), enabled reuseport may result in delayed or not being responded client requests.
-So it is advisable to use this option on slave servers.
+So it is advisable to use this option on secondary servers.

 Change of this parameter requires restart of the Knot server to take effect.